 tried to contact her after the two met in 1965, she was always sure to avoid him,

-with the exception of a written response to a letter Gervais wrote to her displaying
+with the exception of a written response to a query-letter Gervais wrote to her displaying

 handwriting that matched Amelia's.
 In such a letter she referred Joe Gervais to two friends of hers,

-(who she had also known when she was Amelia) Viola Gentry and Elmo Pickerill.
-About Viola and Elmo she included the following
+[who she also knew when she was Amelia] Viola Gentry and Elmo Pickerill.
+About Viola and Elmo, she included the following

-cryptic passage all but admitting to her dual identity, "...because they
+cryptic passage tat all-but admitted her dual identity, "...because they

 each knew us both well as Amelia Earhart and Irene Craigmile."